Davis187/TheCrip/README.md

 # TheCrip
-Website for The Crip
+Website for The Crip Reselling

-Best
+Version: 1.0